Our 2018 trip for alums, parents, and friends

-The Hampshire program, which comprises two trips, will draw on the close contacts made during the College’s unique, 14-year-old Study Abroad Program in Cuba, planned and operated in conjunction with the Cuban Union of Artists and Writers (UNEAC.)
+The trip draws on the close contacts made during the College’s unique Study Abroad Program in Cuba, which began in 1997, planned and operated in conjunction with the Cuban Union of Artists and Writers (UNEAC.)
 Participants will meet with sociologists, musicians, visual artists, architects and planners, and filmmakers and dancers for discussions and performances.
 Many of those leading workshops and discussions are members of UNEAC and have worked with Hampshire faculty and students since the founding of the program.

 Hampshire is collaborating with Holbrook Travel, a Florida-based organization.
 Since 1974, they’ve taken thousands of travelers on expeditions across Latin America, Africa, and destinations beyond.
 They combine reliable travel support with deep knowledge to create enriching travel experiences that last a lifetime.